 Are you aware that in the summer, your attic may reach temperatures of up to 140 degrees?
 During the day, your roof collects a significant amount of heat from the UV rays of the sun.
 It then travels into the air of your attic.
 Your roof’s lifespan can be shortened by a poor ventilated attic that has accumulated heat.
 Your shingles may break and bend as a result of the heat, leading to roof leaks.
 Insulation of your attic is so important in the summer for preventing the entrance of heat and moisture.

-If your roof has suffered significant damage and you’re ready to replace your roof, contact us via email or via phone at (813) 343-2027.
+If you’re ready to replace your roof and you are looking for the best roofing contractor in Tampa, contact us via email or via phone at 813-962-7663.